Differential models for the Anderson dual to bordism theories and invertible QFT's, I: Preliminaries

 Hopkins and Singer gave a model for $I\Z^*(X)$ in terms of functors between Picard groupoids in \cite[Corollary B.17]{HopkinsSinger2005}.
 A symmetric monoidal category is called a {\it Picard groupoid} if all the objects are invertible under the monoidal product and all morphisms are invertible under the composition.
 For example, a homomorphism $\del \colon A \to B$ between abelian groups associates a Picard groupoid $(A \xrightarrow{\del} B)$.
 Namely, the objects are elements of $B$, and the morphism from $b$ to $b'$ is given by an element $a \in A$ such that $b' - b = \del(a)$.
 The monoidal structure is given by the addition.
 Another class of examples comes from spectra $X = \{X_n\}_{n \in \Z}$.
 The fundamental groupoid $\pi_{\le 1}(X_n)$ of its each $n$-th space $X_n$ can be equipped with a structure of a Picard groupoid, uniquely up to equivalence (\cite[Example B.7]{HopkinsSinger2005}).

 \begin{fact}[{\cite[Corollary B.17]{HopkinsSinger2005}}] Let $X= \{X_n\}_{n \in \Z}$ be a spectrum and $n$ be an integer.
 We have an isomorphism

 where the right hand side means the group of natural isomorphism class of functors of Picard groupoids\footnote{ In \cite[Corollary B.17]{HopkinsSinger2005} they use $(\Q \to \Q/\Z)$ instead of $(\R \to \R/\Z)$.
-We can use the latter because the inclusion is an equivalence.
+We can use the latter because the inclusion $\Q \to \R$ induces an equivalence of groupoids $(\Q \to \Q/\Z) \to (\R \to \R/\Z)$.
 Also note that there is an obvious typo in the statement of \cite[Corollary B.17]{HopkinsSinger2005}, where $X_{1-n}$ is written as $X_{n-1}$ }.
 The isomorphism \eqref{eq_fact_IZ_model} fits into the commutative diagram,

-Here the top row is \eqref{eq_exact_IZ} and the bottom row is defined in the obvious way. \end{fact} In the above model, the Picard groupoid $(\R \to \R/\Z)$ arises because we have
+Here the top row is \eqref{eq_exact_IZ}.
+The bottom left arrow is the obvious one and the right arrow sends a functor to the induced element $\Hom(\pi_1(X_{1-n}), \R) \simeq H^n(X; \R)$. \end{fact} In the above model, the Picard groupoid $(\R \to \R/\Z)$ arises because we have

 The isomorphism \eqref{eq_fact_IZ_model} assigns, to an element $I\Z^n(X) = [ X, \Sigma^n I\Z]$, the induced functor between the fundamental Picard groupoids.
 The commutativity of \eqref{diag_fact_IZ_model} is implicit in the discussion in \cite[Appendix B.3]{HopkinsSinger2005}, but this commutativity easily follows by the fact that the homotopy fiber sequence $\Sigma^{-1}I\R/\Z \to I\Z \to H\R$ induces the sequence $(0 \to \R/\Z) \to (\R \to \R/\Z) \simeq (\Z \to 0) \to (\R \to 0)$ on the fundamental Picard groupoids of their first spaces.
 The above model for $I\Z$ is crucial to the proofs of our main results of this paper.